 Too Big to Fail?
 The Link Between German Banks and Industry

 Deutsche Bank has had a rough few months.
 Not only did it lose almost half of its market capitalisation, but its debt rating has been put on a negative watch by Fitch.
-Then of course there is the question of a multi-billion dollar penalty in the United States.
+Then, of course, there is the question of a multi-billion dollar penalty in the United States.
 But Deutsche Bank is not alone in the current crises, although it is its most recognisable name globally.
 Commerzbank (Germany’s second largest bank) has also announced plans to cut almost 20% of its workforce amidst tightening margins.

 Since 2008, many people have come to expect stresses in the banking system and job cuts as a general trend in the industry.
 However, what is critical about the events of the last few weeks is that, like in the case of American banks in 2008, Deutsche Bank is too big to be allowed to fail for Germany.
 With USD 1.7 trillion of assets, it is almost half the size of the German GDP.
-Politically even, a country like Germany which has been propping up some of the peripheral Euro zone economies can ill-afford to have a financial crises which puts the stability of the entire economic union at risk.
+Politically even, a country like Germany which has been propping up some of the peripheral Eurozone economies can ill-afford to have a financial crisis which puts the stability of the entire economic union at risk.

 A friend in need